-Don’t cancel this year’s skiing holiday to the Alps in favor of this urban ski resort.
+Don’t cancel this year’s skiing holiday in the Alps in favor of this urban ski resort.
 But if you happen to be in Stockholm and are in the mood for some downhill skiing, Hammarbytoppen could be the place to go.

 At 93.5 meters above sea level it’s a hill created by thousands of tons of earth debris that had to be moved somewhere when excavating the sites for the iconic sports arena Globen and later from nearby Hammarby in order to build Hammarby Sjöstad.